MarcosLaffitte/EEquAAM/README.md

 ## Description

 <div align="justify">
-Here we provide a self-contained pipeline for the analysis of atom-to-atom maps explaining the mechanisms behind chemical reactions.
+Here we provide a self-contained pipeline for the analysis and comparison of atom-to-atom maps explaining the mechanisms behind chemical reactions.
 </div>